rohanverma94/SutraC/README.md

 * For purpose of internal testing the install directory is sutrac/_install/.
 * The unit testing framework used is catch2.
 Can be found [here](https://github.com/catchorg/Catch2) .
-* Make the test cases with caution, always make all them in separate test directory.
+* Make the test cases with caution, always make all them in sutrac/test directory.
-* Also label the test by creating a subdirectory in test directory with the name of the test.
+* Also label the test by creating a subdirectory in sutrac/test directory with the name of the test.
 * Always use loose coupling in test, explained [here](https://bulldogjob.com/articles/971-on-dependency-injection-loose-coupling-and-unit-tests-in-c).

 ## Build Status ##